 Why are my cake pops cracking?

-If the coating on your cake pops is cracking, there are two reasons why!
+If the coating on your cake pops is cracking, there are two reasons why:

-- Candy melts are too hot!
+• Candy melts are too hot!
 As I mention above in the tips and tricks for making perfect cake pops, your candy melts need to be warm, but not too hot!
 If your coating is too hot it can either melt the cake balls or cause the coating to crack.
 Since your cake balls need to be COLD before dipping if the candy coating is too hot the extreme and sudden temperature change will crack the coating!

-- Naked cake balls are too cold!
+• Naked cake balls are too cold!
 You want the bare cake balls to be cold before dipping for the best results; however, they should not be frozen!
 Just like if your candy melts are too hot, if your cake balls are too cold the drastic temperature change will cause cracking!

-Do cake bites need to be refrigerated?
+Do cakes pops need to be refrigerated?

 You can start making this cake bite recipe as far as one month in advance!
 You can store both bare cake balls and fully decorated cake pops for up to a month in the freezer!
 (See below for how to properly store “naked” cake balls and decorated cake pops!)